alishanstyles/DHS-Daily-Report/DHS Daily Report Analysis/README.md

 -Total Individuals in Shelter     The number of persons in shelter as of the date of census                        total_individuals_in_shelter                 Number

--Single Adult Men in Shelter      Total number of single adult men in shelter as of date of census                 single_adult_men_in_shelter
+-Single Adult Men in Shelter      Total number of single adult men in shelter as of date of census                 single_adult_men_in_shelter                  Number

-Number
-Single Adult Women in Shelter
-total number of single adult women in shelter as of date of census single_adult_women_in_shelter
+-Single Adult Women in Shelter    Total number of single adult women in shelter as of date of census               single_adult_women_in_shelter                Number

-Number
-Total Single Adults in Shelter
-The number of single adult men and women in shelter as of the date of census total_single_adults_in_shelter
+-Total Single Adults in Shelter   The number of single adult men and women in shelter as of the date of census     total_single_adults_in_shelter               Number

-Number
-Families with Children in Shelter total number of families with children in shelter as of date of census families_with_children_in_shelter
+-Families w/ Children in Shelter  Total number of families with children in shelter as of date of census           families_with_children_in_shelter            Number

-Number
-Adults in Families with Children in Shelter total number of adults in family with children in shelter as of date of census adults_in_families_with_children_in_shelter
+-Adults in Families w/Children    Total number of adults in family w/ children in shelter as of date of census     adults_in_families_with_children_in_shelter  Number

-Number
-Children in Families with Children in Shelter total number of children in family with children in shelter as of date of census children_in_families_with_children_in_shelter
+-Children in Families w/ Children Total number of children in family w/ children in shelter as of date of census   children_in_families_with_children_in_shelter Number
-Number
 Total Individuals in Families with Children in Shelter total number of individuals in families with children in shelter as of date of census total_individuals_in_families_with_children_in_shelter_